 A legacy prequel to a horror classic turning out to be a legit good movie is always a pleasant surprise when it happens.
 The First Omen is the latest entry in this camp and arriving just 6 months after The Exorcist: Believer let out a massive wet fart in theaters makes its existence even more welcome.

-Co-writer/director Arkasha Stevenson-who cut her teeth as an episodic TV mercenary-shows some pretty strong command of the feature medium in her film debut as she uses the tale of a young American nun (Nell Tiger Free) who is tasked by a disgraced priest (Ralph Ineson) to help unravel a sinister conspiracy in the Italian church she just joined to set up the birth of the antichrist which drives the events of the 1976 film from Richard Donner.
+Co-writer/director Arkasha Stevenson-who cut her teeth as an episodic TV mercenary-shows some pretty strong command of the feature medium in her film debut as she uses the tale of a young American nun (Nell Tiger Free) who is tasked by a disgraced priest (Ralph Ineson) to help unravel a sinister conspiracy in the Italian church she's recently joined.
 Whatever parallels exist between The First Omen and last month's Immaculate are merely an unfortunate coincidence as this takes a far more serious, atmospheric approach to its subject matter than Michael Mohan's campy thrill ride did.

 This creepy slow burn approach proves to be a wise one as Stevenson provides plenty of space for a sense of gradually escalating unease to build via its use of powerfully grotesque imagery that's beautifully lensed by rising star cinematographer Aaron Morton (No One Will Save You, this weekend's Abigail) and an engaging story that touches not only on themes of a woman's bodily autonomy, but the fear-mongering tactics religious institutions use to garner support among the public during times of societal crisis.
 All of this leads to a disturbing finale where Free really shines by unleashing all of the fury her character's been holding in for most of the movie with the kind of vicious blunt force that we don't see on screen often enough and the full picture of evil that's been bubbling underneath the surface the entire time finally reveals its hideous face in all of its insidious glory.